This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Following are the steps which you will be following at the NRC:

-- Your required data entry will be done and form will be printed to be reviewed by yourself
+• your required data entry will be done, and the form will be printed to be reviewed by yourself

-Once the form is printed and given to you, please submit the form to the concerned NRC after you have gotten it attested by a gazette officer.
-In case any of your blood relatives (father/mother/brother/sister/son/daughter) is available at the time of application at the NRC, their biometrics can be captured, and as a result, attestation of the form is not required.
+Once the form is printed and given to you, please submit it to the concerned NRC after you have had it attested by a gazette officer.
+If any of your blood relatives (father/mother/brother/sister/son/daughter) is available at the time of application at the NRC, their biometrics can be captured.
+As a result, attestation of the form is not required.

 Online Application through Pak Identity website